antfu/antfu.me/pages/posts/epoch-semver.md

 In the JavaScript ecosystem, especially for packages published on npm, we follow a convention known as [Semantic Versioning](https://semver.org/), or SemVer for short.
 A SemVer version number consists of three parts: `MAJOR.MINOR.PATCH`.
 The rules are straightforward:

-- **MAJOR**: Increment when you make incompatible API changes.
+- <span font-bold font-mono text-amber>MAJOR</span>: Increment when you make incompatible API changes.
-- **MINOR**: Increment when you add functionality in a backwards-compatible manner.
+- <span font-bold font-mono text-lime>MINOR</span>: Increment when you add functionality in a backwards-compatible manner.
-- **PATCH**: Increment when you make backwards-compatible bug fixes.
+- <span font-bold font-mono text-blue>PATCH</span>: Increment when you make backwards-compatible bug fixes.

 Package managers we use, like `npm`, `pnpm`, and `yarn`, all operate under the assumption that every package on npm adheres to SemVer.
 When you or a package specifies a dependency with a version range, such as `^1.2.3`, it indicates that you are comfortable with upgrading to any version that shares the same major version (`1.x.x`).
 In these scenarios, package managers will automatically determine the best version to install based on what is most suitable for your specific project.